Twisted Morava K-theory and connective covers of Lie groups: Introduction

 In addition to the universal coefficient theorem (UCT), another computational tool we will use is the twisted Atiyah-Hirzebruch spectral sequence (AHSS) from \cite{SW}, which approximates a twisted generalized (co)homology theory by usual (co)homology of successive quotients arising from nested filtrations of the underlying space $X$.
 This generalizes to higher chromatic levels the AHSS for twisted K-theory \cite{Ros1}\cite{Ros}\cite{AS1}\cite{AS2}, which in turn generalizes that of complex K-theory \cite{AH1}.

-Rationally, Morava K-theory $K(n)$ with coefficients $K(n)_*=\ZZ/p[v_n , v_n^{-1}]$ is isomorphic to $v_n$-periodic rational cohomology $K(n)^*(X) \otimes \Q \cong H^*(X; K(n)_*\otimes \Q)$, where $v_n$ is the generator of degree $2(p^n-1)$.
-The rational computations of those connected covers that we consider have been studied in \cite{SWh}.
+Rationally, the integral version of Morava K-theory $K(n)$ with coefficients $K(n)_*=\ZZ[v_n , v_n^{-1}]$, is isomorphic to $v_n$-periodic rational cohomology $K(n)^*(X) \otimes \Q \cong H^*(X; K(n)_*\otimes \Q)$, where $v_n$ is the generator of degree $2(p^n-1)$ (see \cite{KS1}\cite{SW}\cite{GS}).
+The rational computations of those connective covers that we consider have been studied in \cite{SWh}.
 Here we consider one prime at a time, with the prime $p=2$ playing a distinguished role, hence concentrating instead on torsion information.

 This paper is organized as follows.
 We start in Section \ref{Sec-cl} by providing the setting and the main background that we need, recalling the results of Khorami on twisted K-homology in Section \ref{sec:khorami}, which we aim to generalize in later sections.
 In Section \ref{Sec-comp} we recall the fundamental computations in untwisted Morava K-theory, mainly those of Ravenel and Wilson for Eilenberg-MacLane spaces and Kitchloo, Laures and Wilson for spaces related to BO.
 Then in Section \ref{Sec-tmo} we recall the main constructions of twists of Morava K-theory, as well as the computational tools developed in \cite{SW}, and which we will directly apply in later sections.
 We also provide a partial characterization and computational tools for twisted $K(1)$, or mod 2 K-theory, in Section \ref{Sec-K1}.
 Then in the main parts of the paper in Section \ref{Sec-Comp} we present our computations and constructions.
-In Section \ref{Sec-BO} we compute the twisted Morava K-theory of those connected covers of the classifying spaces BO and BU which have fibers integral Eilenberg-MacLane spaces.
+In Section \ref{Sec-BO} we compute the twisted Morava K-theory of those connective covers of the classifying spaces BO and BU which have fibers integral Eilenberg-MacLane spaces.
 Then in Section \ref{Sec-EM} and Section \ref{Sec-Sph}, we provide the computations for twisted K-theory of Eilenberg-MacLane spaces and of spheres, respectively.
-In order to complete the computation of connected covers from Section \ref{Sec-BO}, we compute the twisted Morava K-theory of those covers in the tower \eqref{eq:tower} with fibers mod 2 Eilenberg-MacLane spaces in Section \ref{Sec-mod2}.
+In order to complete the computation of connective covers from Section \ref{Sec-BO}, we compute the twisted Morava K-theory of those covers in the tower \eqref{eq:tower} with fibers mod 2 Eilenberg-MacLane spaces in Section \ref{Sec-mod2}.
 This requires a mild extension of some of the results of \cite{SW} to include mod 2 twists.
 Many of the computations in this paper have been part of the thesis of the second author \cite{Alex} under the guidance of the first author.